2023 Nexus Scholars Speak on Summer Science Research

 C. elegans have two ligands, bmeth#1 and becyp#1, that bind to NHR-49.
 While bmeth#1 comes from within the worm, becyp#1 is produced by the bacteria that the model organism preys upon.

-After discovering these two ligands, one of which was discovered by the Schroeder Lab, they focused on the interaction between the ligands and how food could affect the transcription factor NHR-49, which is important in regulating fat metabolism for obesity and diabetes.
+After discovering these two ligands at the Schroeder Lab, they focused on the interaction between the ligands and how food could affect the transcription factor NHR-49, which is important in regulating fat metabolism for obesity and diabetes.

 To remove bacterial ligand becyp#1, Dhasel fed the worms bacteria that did not have becyp#1 while the other ligand was removed by mutating the worms.
 She found that while there wasn’t a clear difference in nuclear localization between the first-generation of worms, worms that produced the ligand and were not fed the bacteria saw a decrease in nuclear localization in second generation worms.